-(iii) Responsive Reserve (RRS); and
+(iii) Responsive Reserve (RRS);

+(iv) ERCOT Contingency Reserve Service (ECRS); and

-(iv) Non-Spinning Reserve (Non-Spin).
+(v) Non-Spinning Reserve (Non-Spin).

 (2) ERCOT shall procure the difference in capacity between the Day-Ahead Ancillary Service Plan and the DAM-reduced Ancillary Service Plan amounts using the Supplemental Ancillary Service Market (SASM) process in accordance with Section 6.4.9.2.2, SASM Clearing Process.
 If the SASM process is insufficient, then ERCOT may acquire the insufficient amount of Ancillary Services from Hourly Reliability Unit Commitment (HRUC) Resources that are qualified to provide the needed Ancillary Service.
 ERCOT may also issue a Watch and procure Ancillary Services in accordance with Section 6.5.9.3.3.